ULL-ESIT-PL/babel-learning/doc/template.md

 `@babel/types` is a package that contains a lot of utility functions for AST nodes.

 `@babel/template` is a tiny but incredibly useful module.
-Babel Template is another tiny but incredibly useful module.
 It allows you to write strings of code with placeholders that you can use instead of manually building up a massive AST.